4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-24-slae-assignment-3.md

 This is a very simple representation of how it should work.
 However, there are a few things that we must understand before we proceed:

 - In the VAS of a process, there are multiple branches of memory, which means that if we are searching through the whole VAS, we are bound to run into branches that we do not have the permission to access, which will trigger a segmentation fault (SIGSEGV signal).
 This will cause our executable to crash.
 Hence, we will need a process that looks for a particular flag that is triggered when trying to access a restricted memory location, and move on to the next branch in the case that it is in fact restricted.
+This will prevent us from trying to access locations that we cannot.

+- There are three (mainly two) methods that we can use to do this, each of which impact the size of the shellcode.
+[Skape's paper](http://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) is a great read that can be used to understand each method in depth.